 |

-Key takeaway: AI readiness provides the foundation for successful AI adoption, while AI maturity reflects how effectively an organization continues to scale and improve AI over time.
+AI readiness provides the foundation.
+AI maturity reflects how well an organization continues to build on it.

 Why AI readiness matters

-AI readiness supports better business outcomes by enabling organizations to:
+AI readiness supports stronger business outcomes by enabling organizations to:

 -